-- All upcoming visits are documented in the Communication Book to be accompanied with the COVID-19 Short Term Absence Visit Plan or Overnight Absence Plan form.
-All visits must follow the visitor guidelines and be in line with the Roadmap to Reopening maximum gathering numbers. - Staff complete the COVID-19 Short Term Absence Visit Plan or Overnight Absence Plan form and identify responsibilities for planning, and overseeing the visit. - Staff is required to monitor the person supported, after visits, short stay absences or Overnight Absences, for any development of symptoms.
-If symptoms develop, staff will follow the reporting protocol. - Follow all IPAC measures including universal masking, and eye protection during direct care within 6 feet/2 metres.
+All upcoming visits are documented in the Communication Book to be accompanied with the COVID-19 Short Term Absence Visit Plan or Overnight Absence Plan form.
+All visits must follow the visitor guidelines and be in line with the Roadmap to Reopening maximum gathering numbers.

+- Staff complete the COVID-19 Overnight Absence Plan (Appendix B) form and identify responsibilities for planning, and overseeing the visit.
+Short Term Absence Visit Plans (Appendix A.1) are no longer required, as long as visit has been discussed with supervisor.
+Residential Visit Plans (Appendix A.2) are required for visitors to CLOC locations, in order to track RAT results. - Staff is required to monitor the person supported, after visits, short stay absences or Overnight Absences, for any development of symptoms.
+If symptoms develop, staff will follow the reporting protocol. - Follow all IPAC measures including universal masking, and eye protection during direct care within 6 feet/2 metres. - Report all COVID-19 cases to management.
+Management reports cases through MCCSS Serious Occurrence Reporting System.